-All pregnant woman have the right to paid time off for antenatal care in preparation for the birth of their baby.
-Pregnant employees are entitled to six months ordinary maternity leave from work.
-For employees whose baby is due on or after 1 April 2007, employees will be entitled to an additional maternity leave period of six months, regardless of their length of service with their employer.
+All pregnant women have the right to paid time off for antenatal care in preparation for the birth of their baby.
+Pregnant employees are entitled to six months ordinary maternity leave from work and then an additional maternity leave period of six months, regardless of their length of service with their employer.

-Employees on maternity leave who meet the eligibility requirements are entitled to statutory maternity pay which is pay of up to 90% of the employee's salary for the first six weeks of maternity leave and a maximum of £108.85 per week (increasing to £112.75 on 1 April 2007) for the next 33 weeks.
+Employees on maternity leave who meet the eligibility requirements are entitled to statutory maternity pay which is pay of up to 90% of the employee's salary for the first six weeks of maternity leave and either £112.75 per week or 90% of normal weekly earnings if lower for the next 33 weeks.
 A high percentage of this payment is recoverable by the employer out of his National Insurance contributions.